Date: 11 July 2017. Summertime Computer Woes.

 it emits.
 Instead the heating factor has made it a

 wish for me.
 I want one.
-I'll be shopping for a couple of
+I will be shopping for a couple of

 the wall mounted brackets too so I can use it both in my galley and